run-ai/docs/docs/admin/runai-setup/config/org-cert.md

+---
-# Working with a Local Certificate Authority
+title: # Working with a Local Certificate Authority
+summary: This article describes how to use a certificate in an air gapped system.
+authors:
+    - Jason Novich
+    - Yaron Goldberg
+date: 2023-1-Nov
+---

 Run:ai can be installed in an isolated network.
 In this [air-gapped](../installation-types.md#self-hosted-installation) configuration, the organization will not be using an established [root certificate authority](https://csrc.nist.gov/glossary/term/root_certificate_authority){target=_blank}.
 Instead, the organization creates a local certificate which serves as the root certificate for the organization.
 The certificate is installed in all browsers within the organization.